Whether it's providing heat in the winter or ensuring tenants are able to shower in the morning...

 The good news is that smart controls now use water meters to figure out how much water is being replaced every day.

-If you know that a ton of water is being replaced, that's how you know you have a return line leak.
+If you know that a ton of water is being replaced, that's how you know you have a boiler leak.

 We could reduce building carbon output and energy costs by something like 10% by just fixing return line leaks.